wolfSSL/wolfBoot/IDE/Renesas/e2studio/RX72N/Readme.md

 Since this is just a trigger, the application can continue the process.
-In the demo application it outputs a message "Firmware Update is triggered" and enters a infinit loop of nop.
+In the demo application it outputs a message "Firmware Update is triggered" and enters a infinite loop of nop.

-Now you can re-boot it by start wolfBoot by e2Studion debugger.
-The boot program checks integlity and authenticity of V2 now, swap the partition safely and initiates V2.
+Now you can reboot it by start wolfBoot by e2studio debugger.
+The boot program checks integrity and authenticity of V2 now, swap the partition safely and initiates V2.
 You will see following message after the partition information.